ai/size-limit/README.md

 * Add Size Limit to **Travis CI**, **Circle CI**, or another CI system to know if a pull request adds a massive dependency.
-* Size Limit is **modular** to fit different use cases, like big JS applications that use their own bundler or small npm libraries with many files/dependencies.
+* Size Limit is **modular** to fit different use cases, like big JS applications that use their own bundler or small npm libraries with many files.

 <p align="center">
   <img src="./img/example.png" alt="Size Limit CLI" width="738">